1. not discovered or known about; uncertain.

 How do defensive security techniques like firewalls and real-time scanners work?
 What is happening “under the hood”?
 They block bad requests, right?
 Well, technically there is no such thing as “blocking” a request.
 You can redirect or serve some appropriate response, but ultimately every received request is met with some sort of response.
 Just the way it works.

 So when some crazy hacker bot script whatever scans your site for known vulnerabilities to exploit, they are looking for a specific response.
 So then if your firewall, virus scanner, bot trap, or other defensive technique does its job, the desired response remains “not discovered or known about; uncertain” — the very definition of “obscurity”.
 Hence “security by obscurity”.

 Dark to Light

 Just thinking out loud on this one.
-Trying to shed some light on the subject, mostly in response to the seemingly endless parade of opinions on social media that discount certain techniques as ineffective or useless simply because, well duh, that’s just security through obscurity bro.
+Trying to shed some light on the subject, mostly in response to the seemingly endless parade of opinions on social media that discount certain techniques as ineffective or useless simply because, “well duh, that’s just security through obscurity bro.”
+Or even more laughable, the idea that adding layers of security is just “security theatre” and not worth doing.
 Well if that’s true, then why bother with things like passwords, encryption, and everything else.
 Don’t use any of it, because according to some folks, they just don’t work.